 A “perfect storm” occurs when several negative, unpredictable factors come together at a particular moment in time to wreak extreme havoc.
 Unfortunately, for Nassau County homeowners already struggling with paying property taxes that are among the highest in the nation, there are three looming factors that make 2020-21 look especially turbulent.

-Here’s why the next 12 months look so daunting:
+Here’s why the last 12 months were so daunting for Long Island homeowners:

-The newly appointed Nassau County Assessor is revamping the existing property tax assessment system.
-This process will kick off with a reassessment of all residential properties in Nassau County slated to be completed by the end of 2018.
+The newly appointed Nassau County Assessor revamped the existing property tax assessment system.
+This process kicked off with a reassessment of all residential properties in Nassau County that was slated to be completed by the end of 2018.
 One objective in reassessing Nassau County properties is to eliminate any inequality in the old system by raising assessments to reflect more current market values.

-Unfortunately, the County is not fully and fairly implementing the new assessed values.
-Rather, for the most part, the Assessor will be phasing-in the increases over time.
+Unfortunately, the County was not fully and fairly implementing the new assessed values.
+Rather, for the most part, the Assessor phased-in the increases over time.
 A phased-in increase may sound good on paper (if you like increases, that is), but in actuality it means that assessment will not be fair or accurate any time soon.
-In fact, the reassessment may result in another significant tax increase for those who are presently unfairly assessed, or anyone who renovates their home or has new construction.
+In fact, the reassessment may have resulted in another significant tax increase for those who are presently unfairly assessed, or anyone who renovates their home or has new construction.

 That’s a powerful reason why the decision to grieve your assessment is so important right now.

 - New Federal Tax Act Limits Property and Income Tax Deductions